-Chairman Scott called on Vice Chairman Montagne to make a brief report.
-Vice Chairman Montagne presented a legislative update concerning state and federal issues that have the potential to impact the Texas State University System.
+Chairman Scott called on Vice Chairman Montagne, who asked Vice Chancellor Sean Cunningham to make a brief report.
+Vice Chancellor Cunningham presented a legislative update concerning state and federal issues that have the potential to impact the Texas State University System.